twilio/OpenVBX/INSTALL.markdown

 ## Installing on Godaddy

 OpenVBX does not function properly on GoDaddy without Mod Rewrite.
 Make sure that root directory of your OpenVBX install contains the `.htaccess` file that was distributed with OpenVBX.
-If not, rename the `htaccess_dist` file to `.htaccess`.
+If not, copy the `htaccess_dist` file to `.htaccess`.

 Add this to the bottom of `OpenVBX/config/config.php`: